IsaacVil/Data-Structures-and-Algorithms-Performance-Comparison/README.md

 5) Run the executable to start the program.

 ## Learning Outcomes
-Through this project, I:
+Through this project, We:
 - Implemented various **data structures** like linked lists, binary search trees, AVL trees, and B-trees for real-world use cases.
 - Analyzed and compared the **performance** of these data structures, focusing on **execution time** for operations like search, delete, and list all records.
 - Gained hands-on experience with real-world data and applied theoretical knowledge of data structures to practical scenarios.
 - Enhanced my ability to choose the most appropriate data structure based on both **performance** and **complexity** requirements.

 ## Acknowledgments
-- I would like to thank my **professor and classmates** at the **Technological Institute of Costa Rica (TEC)** for their guidance and feedback throughout the development of this project.
+- We would like to thank my **professor and classmates** at the **Technological Institute of Costa Rica (TEC)** for their guidance and feedback throughout the development of this project.